Questions? AskAuckland

 15 Points

-Advanced treatment of selected developments in international trade theory including the link between trade and development and contemporary issues relating to trade strategies and structural adjustment policies with an emphasis on developing countries.
+Advanced treatment of selected developments in the theories and empirics of international economics as well as contemporary issues relating to trade strategies, international capital flows, and structural adjustment with an emphasis on developing countries.

 ECON 751